nickgeoca/elata-eeg/driver/src/board_driver/ads1299_readme.md

    - Set bit 3 (BIAS_MEAS) to 0 for normal operation
    - Set bit 2 (BIASREF_INT) to 1 to use internal reference for bias
    - Default value: 0x96 (0b10010110)

+   ....
+   Help Guide	Used?
+Jumpers	Register Flag	Explanation 5V Unipolar Power	✅ Yes	JP2[2-3] shorted, JP20[1-2] shorted	-	Use 5V
+reference electrode	✅ Yes	JP25 Pin 6 is ref electrode	MISC1.SRB1=1	Reference electrode is like the common negative to all the postiive electrodes
+Bias Electrode	✅ Yes	JP25 Pin 4 is bias electrode	CONFIG3.PD_BIAS=1	Bias electrdoe is to bias the DC voltage to mid supply BIAS_SHD	❌ No	JP17 open	-	Shield drive signal.
+It mirrors the bias signal and can be used to drive the cable shield to reduce noise and capacitive coupling.
+BIAS_DRV	✅ Yes	JP1[1–2]	CONFIG3.PD_BIAS=1	Output of the bias amplifier on ADS1299.
+This is the "active" signal that adjusts common-mode voltage.
+Fixed bias	✅ Yes	-	CONFIG3.BIASREF_INT=1	Just outputting a fixed mid-supply voltage (e.g. VDD/2).
+Simple but doesn't adapt.
+Closed-loop bias	❌ No	-	BIAS_SENSP/N = 0x00	Uses the feedback loop from electrodes to track the actual common-mode voltage and correct it.
+Better CMRR (common-mode rejection  ratio).
+Can only use a few channels or, too many = higher amplitude bias signal = output swing too large → saturates ADC or bias amplifier.
+Confirm with a few channels first
+Ref Buffer	✅ Yes	JP7 (1–2), JP8 (2–3)	CONFIG3.PD_REFBUF=1	helps avoid loading effects.
+All channels using SRB1 draw some current from the reference electrode
+Ref Unbuffered	❌ No	JP8 (1–2), JP7 open	-	Buffer adds its own noise
+Reference Voltage Internal	✅ Yes	-	CONFIG3.BIASREF_INT=1
+Bias Buffer	✅ Yes	-	CONFIG3.PD_BIAS=1
+Bias UnBuffer	❌ No	-	-
+SRB1	✅ Yes	-	MISC1.SRB1=True

+Help Guide	Used?
+Jumpers	Register Flag	Explanation
+5V Unipolar Power	✅ Yes	"JP2 [2–3] shorted,
+JP20 [1–2] shorted"	–	Operating from a single 5 V supply (AVDD = 5 V, AVSS = 0 V).
+The ADS1299 is powered unipolarly; the “negative” rail is ground (0 V).
+Make sure all supplies and grounds are stable and well-filtered for low-noise EEG.
+Reference Electrode	✅ Yes	JP25 Pin 6 is ref electrode	MISC1.SRB1 = 1	The single reference electrode to which all “positive” measurement electrodes are compared.
+Setting SRB1=1 routes this reference to the negative input of all channels (or a subset, depending on your board).
+Bias Electrode	✅ Yes	JP25 Pin 4 is bias electrode	CONFIG3.PD_BIAS = 1	The bias electrode drives a mid-supply voltage (often VDD/2) back into the patient/electrode circuit to suppress common-mode interference and keep input signals within a suitable range.
+Enabling PD_BIAS=1 powers the internal bias amplifier.
+BIAS_SHD (Shield)	❌ No	JP17 open	–	The shield drive signal is the same as the bias signal but is used to drive a cable shield in high-impedance or noisy environments.
+It reduces capacitive coupling.
+If not using shielded cables or no need for active shielding, leave it open.
+BIAS_DRV	✅ Yes	JP1 [1–2]	CONFIG3.PD_BIAS = 1	The output of the on-chip bias amplifier (the active drive).
+This is usually routed to the bias electrode.
+By driving an active bias, the system better cancels common-mode noise.
+Fixed Bias	✅ Yes	–	CONFIG3.BIASREF_INT = 1	With BIASREF_INT=1, the ADS1299 internally generates a ~mid-supply reference for the bias amplifier.
+This “fixed” bias is simpler but does not adapt to changing electrode offsets.
+Closed-Loop Bias	❌ No	–	BIAS_SENSP/N = 0x00	A feedback loop that senses actual electrode voltages and adjusts the bias in real time.
+Improves common-mode rejection (CMR) but can saturate the bias amp if too many channels or high offsets are present.
+Usually recommended when you have a well-characterized electrode setup and want maximum noise rejection.
+Ref Buffer	✅ Yes	"JP7 [1–2],
+JP8 [2–3]"	CONFIG3.PD_REFBUF = 1	Powers the internal reference buffer.
+This buffer provides a stable, low-impedance reference voltage to the inputs (especially when using SRB1 for many channels).
+It helps reduce loading and keep the measured signals accurate.
+Ref Unbuffered	❌ No	"JP8 [1–2],
+JP7 open"	–	If you disable the reference buffer, you save the buffer’s noise contribution but risk heavier loading on the external reference.
+Typically not used in EEG unless you have a robust external reference setup.
+"Reference Voltage
+Internal"	✅ Yes	–	CONFIG3.BIASREF_INT = 1	This overlaps conceptually with “Fixed Bias,” because BIASREF_INT selects the internal mid-supply as the bias reference.
+If you also use the ADS1299’s built-in 2.4 V reference for ADC conversions (CONFIG3.PD_REFBUF=1 + default reference routing), then the device is fully self-contained with no external reference source.
+Bias Buffer	✅ Yes	–	CONFIG3.PD_BIAS = 1	Enables the on-chip buffer for the bias amplifier (the same setting under BIAS Electrode).
+Ensuring this is on if you’re driving a bias electrode.
+Bias UnBuffer	❌ No	–	–	If you prefer not to use the on-chip bias buffer (for instance, if you have an external amplifier driving your bias), you’d disable it.
+Not used here.
+SRB1	✅ Yes	–	MISC1.SRB1 = 1	Connects the inverting inputs of all channels to SRB1 (the “reference electrode”).
+Commonly used in EEG to share one reference.
+If you’re using SRB2 or separate references, you’d handle it differently.